-Suunto Traverse Alpha designed to venture off the beaten track with peace of mind.
+Suunto Traverse Alpha is designed to venture off the beaten track with peace of mind.
 Are you an adventurer or a fan of outdoor activities (hiking, mountaineering, trekking, etc.) and looking for a tool to record your routes, find your way around and never get lost?
 Then this GPS & GLONASS connected watch is made for you.

 Robust and reliable, the Suunto Traverse combines many features to venture off the beaten track with confidence.
 Equipped with many tools (GPS, altimeter, barometer, compass, thermometer, weather trend, etc.) and a real-time route recording system allowing you to retrace your steps or be guided towards an objective, Suunto Traverse will be your ally for successful outings.